shannonwoolis/thanet-beds/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 13. Automatic site verification and domain claim for Google Merchant Center account
 14. Seamless product sync from wordpress backend to Google Merchant Center account in order to opt for Surfaces across Google and Google Shopping.
 15. Automatic price and inventory update for your WooCommerce products to Merchant Center account
-15. Smart Shopping Campaign creation and management from Wordpress backend
+16. Smart Shopping Campaign creation and management from Wordpress backend
-16. Shopping campaign performance dashboard
+17. Shopping campaign performance dashboard
-17. Product Sync dashboard
+18. Product Sync dashboard
+19. Facebook Pixel Conversion Tracking (Basic ecommerce events)

 <strong><a target="_blank" href="https://conversios.io/pricings/?utm_source=EE+Plugin+Wordpress+Listing&utm_medium=Below+Free+Features&utm_campaign=Upsell+at+Conversios"> Fast track and scale your eCommerce business to new heights by unlocking more advanced tracking and enabling complete google shopping solutions for your WooCommerce store.
 Give a try to our pro version.</a></strong>